Rectex/CombatLog/README.md

 # CombatLog Plugin
-CombatLog plugin for PocketMine, Genisys, ClearSky, Chrome
+CombatLog plugin for PocketMine, Genisys, ClearSky, Chrome (PhP 7.0)

+Plugin informations:

+API: 2.0.0

+For McPE: 0.15.X, 0.16.X
 # How to use?
 Put the CombatLog.phar to your plugins folder, and reload your server!
 # How you can edit the messages?